 Since Georgia’s accession to the Council of Europe, its main objective of co-operation activities has been to support the country in honouring its statutory obligations and specific commitments as a Council of Europe member state, in order to improve democracy, human rights and the rule of law in the country.
-The Council of Europe Action Plan for Georgia 2013-2015 was adopted by the Committee of Ministers in October 2013 following consultations between the Georgian authorities and the Council of Europe.

 Status of co-operation